 In 2004 I retired from my job as a stockbroker and checked into a Buddhist monastery near the Boudhanath stupa in Kathmandu, and I've been living there ever since: Studying philosophy & language at Ka-Nying Shedrub Ling monastery, traveling around the world as a Tibetan lama's assistant, running a social project in an encampment of street beggars, teaching leadership & management skills to reincarnated lamas, leading international yoga tours, and trying to make sense of it all with a pen & paper.

 I created Himalayan Writers Workshop (HWW) as a way to bring well-known writers, and their admirers, friends and students together in one of the most inspiring & fascinating places on the planet.
 It is my hope that after 10 days in the Kathmandu Valley each participant will return to their own little corner of the world, not just a better writer, but a better person for having made the journey.
-Welcome to the Himalayan Writers Workshop - I hope you'll join us!
+Welcome to the Himalayan Writers Workshop - I hope you'll join us soon!